 As a result of recent global indoor air quality challenges, including the infiltration of smoke from historically large wildfires in the U.S. (Xu et al., 2020) and the increasing recognition of the potential for aerosol transmission of COVID-19 in poorly ventilated indoor environments (CDC, 2020), there has been an unprecedented level of interest and investment in indoor air cleaning technologies.
-Here we report on controlled test chamber measurements conducted at the Illinois Institute of Technology to measure the pollutant removal efficacy of a 'Corsi-Rosenthal' box fan with a combination of MERV 10 and 11 filters.
-This is a variation on the single-filter and box fan model in which five filters and a fan are used to form a box, providing a larger surface area of filtration through which air flows.1 Pollutant removal efficacy measurements included clean air delivery rate (CADR) characterizations for particulate matter ranging from 0.01 to 10 μm in diameter following injection of incense and dust.
+Here we report on controlled test chamber measurements conducted at the Illinois Institute of Technology to measure the pollutant removal efficacy of a version of a 'Corsi-Rosenthal' box fan with MERV 13 filters (we previously tested a C-R box with MERV 10/11 filters).
+This is a variation on the single-filter and box fan model in which five filters and a fan are used to form a box, providing a larger surface area of filtration through which air flows.1 Pollutant removal efficacy measurements included clean air delivery rate (CADR) characterizations for particulate matter ranging from 0.01 to 10 μ m in diameter following injection of incense and dust.